What Jobs Are In High Demand In Arkansas?

 • Physical Therapist Assistant.

-See also Why Are There So Many Mexicans In Arkansas?
+See also Where Are The Red Wolves In Arkansas?

 What is the major industry in Arkansas?